matthias-reis/carda-gatsby/content/articles/2021/07/cementation-anxiety-liminal-instability.md

 When Cementation Anxiety Found Kyle contacted me about his new EP "Limitation Instability", I was curious about what would await me.
 So, of course, I had to listen to it right away, and after a few spins, I have to say: I'm pretty flashed!

-## Cementation Anxiety has created a marvellous fantasy world.
+## Cementation Anxiety has created a marvellous fantasy world

 The record is exceptional.
 The total of five pieces hit a nerve with me and, above all, exactly my taste.
 The work is listed under Dark Ambient and Drone, and somehow there is so much more than that.